Fusion or Confusion? Multimodal Complexity Is Not All You Need: Method

 \subsection{Experimental Protocols}

+We argue that multimodal methods can only be compared meaningfully under controlled experimental conditions.
+Therefore, we standardize the key components of training and evaluation across datasets and methods.
+The resulting protocols aim to reduce experimental confounding and make differences between methods scientifically interpretable.
+While most evaluated methods report unimodal baselines, other evaluation protocols are applied inconsistently (\Cref{tab:protocol_summary}).
+Moreover, unimodal baselines are not tuned similar to the proposed multimodal methods.

 \paragraph{Missing-modality protocol} We simulate missing modalities at the dataset-split level (rather than per batch) to ensure consistent and reproducible training conditions across epochs \citep{Rheude_Eils_Wild_2025}.
-Concretely, upon initializing a split, we pre-generate a binary missingness mask for all samples in that split.
-Missing rates are defined per “number of missing modalities”: for a three-modality dataset, a rate of \num{15}\% means \num{15}\% of samples miss exactly one modality and another \num{15}\% miss exactly two modalities.
+Concretely, we pre-generate a binary missingness mask for all samples in a split.
+This avoids pre-training or leakage on all available data modalities (\Cref{subsec:missing_modality_analysis}).
+Missing rates are defined per number of missing modalities: for a trimodal dataset, a rate of \num{15}\% means \num{15}\% of samples miss exactly one and another \num{15}\% miss exactly two modalities.

 \paragraph{Hyperparameter tuning protocol} We first conduct a Bayesian hyperparameter search for \ac{simbamm} over a fixed set of parameters and an extensive search space to determine robust base configurations\eg encoder/head dimensions.
 These base settings are then used as a starting point for tuning the remaining methods, focusing on method-specific components and optimizer parameters under a controlled tuning budget (\Cref{app:hyperparameter_search}).
-Details in \Cref{app:method_reimplementation_details}.
+As a counterexample, we tune the full hyperparameter space of one method independently of \ac{simbamm} and find that this exhaustive per-method tuning does not materially change the results or conclusions (\Cref{app:case_study_details}).

 \paragraph{Bayesian statistical comparison} To rigorously compare methods across datasets, we employ Bayesian hierarchical analysis following \citet{Corani_Benavoli_Demsar_Mangili_Zaffalon_2017} and \citet{Benavoli_Corani_Demsar_Zaffalon_2017}.
-This allows us to account for correlations between cross-validation folds and estimate the posterior probability of three outcomes: (1) method $A$ outperforms $B$ by $>1\%$, (2) method $B$ outperforms $A$ by $>1\%$, or (3) they are practically equivalent (difference within a $\pm 1\%$ Region of Practical Equivalence, ROPE).
+This allows us to account for correlations between cross-validation folds and estimate the posterior probability of three outcomes: (1) method $A$ outperforms $B$ by $>1\%$, (2) method $B$ outperforms $A$ by $>1\%$, or (3) they are practically equivalent (difference within a $\pm 1\%$ \ac{rope}).
 Details in \Cref{app:statistical_comparison}.